Session Information & Instructions for Program Participants

 Your involvement in the weeks prior to the conference is essential to the session’s success.

 Before the conference, facilitate communication amongst session participants.
-Follow up with your session participants to ensure papers are distributed to everyone in your session by March 1.
+Follow up with your session participants to ensure papers are uploaded for sharing with everyone in your session by March 15.
 Discussants have no obligation to discuss a late paper.

 During the conference, arrive in your assigned meeting room a few minutes early to check on the computer and projector.
 Watch the clock and ensure that presenters and discussants stay within their allotted timeframes.

-After the session, complete the chair questionnaire you will receive by emailn.
+After the session, complete the chair questionnaire you will receive by email.
 Your feedback helps us improve future conferences.

-By March 1, send your paper to each participant in the session.
+By March 15, upload your paper to the conference platform as described above.
 Limit your paper to 15 to 25 double-spaced pages in order to not overburden your discussant and fellow participants.

 During your session, stay within the allotted time (usually 15 minutes).
 Summarize the paper’s objective, methods, main points, and conclusions.
 Do not read your paper.